We don't understand yogurt

 Transcript

-As a kid in school, I learned about four states states of matter.
+As a kid in school, I learned about four states of matter, solid, liquid, gas, and then plasma.

 But recently, I spoke to a physicist named Ray Robertson Anderson, and she told me that there is actually another state of matter out there.

+Ranch dressing.
 Or shampoo, or scrambled eggs, or snot, or even your eyeballs.

-Also toothpaste and yogurt.
+Also toothpaste and yogurt, ketchup.

 Anything that you think of, anything that's like squishy or gooey, materials that are sometimes somewhat like a liquid and somewhat like a solid.
+All of these are part of this extra state of matter.

+It's something called soft matter.
 So soft matter is basically stuff that is more bendy or squishy than a solid, but more able to hold its shape than a liquid can.

 And while scientists figured out some of the rules for solids and liquids centuries ago, like back in the 1600s, soft matter plays by its own rules.

 And physicists like Ray are still trying to figure out what those rules are.
+All these things all around us, you don't really think about.

+They're so complicated and there's so much to understand about them.
 You know, a big goal of physics is to come up with like a unified model to understand how the universe works.

 And that's great and that's wonderful, but like we don't understand yogurt.

 So like we don't understand how these things, you know, for that we encounter every day, like toothpaste and shampoo and yogurt.
+Like we don't understand really how that works.

-So, like, let's start there and then see if we can build up to like the unified model of the universe.
+So like, let's start there and then see if we can build up to like the unified model of the universe.

+So this is Unexplainable.
 I'm Bird Pinkerton.

 And today on the show, why don't we understand yogurt?
+Why is soft matter so hard?

-Ray says that a big central mystery around soft matter material is that they do stuff that's just profoundly odd.
+Ray says that a big central mystery around soft matter materials is that they do stuff that's just profoundly odd.
+So take our yogurt example.

 Imagine that you have like a little single serving container of yogurt from the grocery store.
+You know, when you first like take off the lid, it looks very solid like, right?

+If you tilt it to one side, it doesn't slide out or pour over the edge.
 And if you stick a spoon in it, you can like scoop out an actual piece of the yogurt and it's solid.

+Okay, so then if you stir it though, it becomes more liquid-like.
 After you've stirred it, if you tilt it, you can actually pour it.

 It's become like a fluid.

 And this is a very common phenomenon, right?
+You see it in Nutella and Ranch and Paint and Mayo.

 It's what happens when you have a ketchup bottle where the ketchup won't budge if you just flip it over.